svpru/contactbook/README.md

 * Finally, simply use __cleos__ to _set contract_ by pointing to the previously mentioned directory.

 Summary:
-  This contract is made as am simple demonstartion for begginers.
+  This contract is made as am simple demonstration for begginers.
 This a similar example like addressbook explained in eosio Developer portal.

 Account Parameters:
 * Account name (reference Key) as "user"